Redis Enterprise Overview

 Modern databases are expected to offer multiple data modeling options in a single database system to avoid the overhead and costs associated with managing a different database for each application use case.
 However, many multi-model databases extend their APIs while keeping their core database engine unchanged.
 This non-native approach significantly affects database performance, as new data model requests are processed by a software logic that was not designed to deal with it.
 Furthermore, processing requests across multiple data models while keeping latency low is challenging and in most cases requires tedious interactions running back and forth with the application tier or with infrastructure logic that is deployed outside the database.

-Redis Enterprise Modules reduces the need to maintain a specialty database for each application use case by offering a separate, dedicated, and optimized engine for each data model.
+Redis Enterprise modules reduce the need to maintain a specialty database for each application use case by offering a separate, dedicated, and optimized engine for each data model.
 Trusted, tested, and verified to work with Redis Enterprise and open source Redis, these modules include RedisGraph, RedisJSON, RedisTimeSeries, RedisBloom, and RediSearch.
 RedisGears is a serverless engine, for executing any kind of operation across modules and Redis data structures.
 RedisGears supports multiple application use cases and enjoy the low latency and linear scale of Redis Enterprise.

 Search engines are slow in indexing data and as a result, it takes a long time to show new content in the search results.